- This event has passed.

 Holi in Nepal

 Holi is celebrated by Hindu communities all over the world but mostly in India and Nepal.
-In Nepal too, Holi celebrations include lots of water, coloured powder and loud music, especially amongst youngsters.
+In Nepal too, Holi festival celebrations include lots of water, coloured powder and loud music, especially amongst youngsters.
 The famous, UNESCO-protected Durbar Square is a good and somewhat surreal spot to partake in the festivities.
 Download Travel Begins at 40’s Essential Travel Guide to Nepal Holidays before you visit the Himalayan republic.

-Holi is a very fun event to participate in if you don’t mind getting wet and looking like a human rainbow.
+Holi festival India is a very fun event to participate in if you don’t mind getting wet and looking like a human rainbow.
 However, as with any event involving large crowds, you should bear in mind some safety precautions, especially if you are a solo female traveller.

 Some men will have consumed excessive amounts of the cannabis-based bhang and other drugs.
-Whether intoxicated or not, some may behave aggressively and see Holi as an opportunity to grope women, or worse.
+Whether intoxicated or not, some may behave aggressively and see Holi festival as an opportunity to grope women, or worse.
 If you are female and travelling solo, then it’s best to join a group of other travellers and avoid the peak celebration times when things can get quite rowdy.
 Several of the bigger hotels also organise their own Holi events within a safe and fun environment.

 Not everyone uses naturally dyed powders so protect your skin and eyes.
 A good way of preventing the powder from absorbing into your skin and hair is to rub coconut oil on it, or another moisturiser with an oily base.
 Wear sunglasses to protect your eyes.